Introduction

 Grouting

-- Choosing Grout: Select a grout color that complements your tiles.
-For bathrooms, a waterproof or epoxy grout is advised.
+- Choosing Grout: Select a grout color that complements your tiles; lighter shades can brighten the space, while darker hues can add depth.
+For bathrooms, waterproof or epoxy grout is recommended due to its resistance to moisture and stains, ensuring longevity.

 Sealing